UofT-ClubHub/Campus-Compass/doc/sprint2/RPM.md

 - **Hong Yu**: User Profile

 ### Metrics for Measurement
-- Users will only be able to access certain features of the website
+- Confirm that unauthorized users do not have access to protected pages/features
-- Scraper scrapes all the relevant club/post information
+- Scraper scrapes all the relevant club/post information with 90% accuracy
-- Correct retrieval of data
+- Correct retrieval/storage of data of posts/clubs/users

 ## Release Scope